microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

-> **Note**
->
-> Neither the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) nor the [Azure Information Protection module](https://learn.microsoft.com/en-us/powershell/azure/aip/overview?view=azureipps) support PowerShell 7.x.
-Therefore, unexpected errors may occur because these modulse are running in compatibility mode.

 ### Azure Information Protection module (optional) <a name="aip-module"></a>

 The Azure Information Protection module is installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
 Please ensure to have the latest version of the Azure Information Protection module installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

 > **Note**
 >
 > The Azure Information Protection module does not support PowerShell 7.x.
-Therefore, unexpected errors may occur because the Azure Information Protection module is running in compatibility mode.
+Therefore, unexpected errors may occur because the Azure Information Protection module is executed in compatibility mode in PowerShell 7.x.

 # Installation <a name="installation"></a>